- Route: Rockies

 I ride in memory of Ghanem Hajyounes, the father of my dear friend Hamzah.
 Diagnosed with stage IV glioblastoma, he was able to have a large portion of the tumor removed.
 However, a small piece could not be removed safely and despite treatment, this small piece in his brain continued to grow.
 Due to the location of the tumor, he suffered from frequent seizures which only intensified as time passed.
 After a year and a half long battle with several types of treatment from chemotherapy to radiation to electric cap to an IV infusion of Avastin, he passed away on December 1, 2019.

-I ride for my dear friend Yusuf’s mother, Nadia Khan, who is currently battling Leukemia.
+I ride for my dear friend Yusuf’s mother, Nadia Shaikh, who is currently battling Leukemia.
 Diagnosed in June 2017, she had to undergo months of chemotherapy before needing a bone marrow transplant, which she received in December 2017.
 After facing some immunity concerns, she is now slowly recovering and we pray for a full recovery and remission.

 I ride for my friend and fellow UT student, Travis Arnold, who beat a three-year-long battle with Acute Myeloid Leukemia during his childhood years.
 During his battle with AML from 2011 to 2014, he relapsed twice and underwent three bone marrow transplants with his dad being his final (successful) donor.
 Travis is now six years cancer-free.